girish-jha/girish-jha.github.io/_posts/2017-05-17-aspect-oriented-programming-by-orxygen-AOP.md

 });
 ```

-As you can see, all the instances of `IFooo` is enriched with an instance of `Interceptor`.
+As you can see, all the instances of `IFoo` is enriched with an instance of `Interceptor`.

 And we are done!